Tasil: Civil War

+On 3 June 2025, two rockets were launched from the vicinity of Tasil.
+They landed in open areas within the Israeli-controlled Golan Heights, causing no reported casualties or damage.
+A group identifying itself as the "Martyr Muhammad al-Deif Brigades" claimed responsibility for the rocket fire via social media.
+However, this claim remains unverified.
+The Martyr Muhammad al-Deif Brigades is a newly emerged and little-known militant group, named after Mohammed Deif, the former military commander of Hamas's Izz al-Din al-Qassam Brigades, who was killed in an Israeli airstrike in July 2024 during the Gaza conflict.
+Despite the name, Hamas has denied any affiliation with the group, stating it has no knowledge of its formation, leadership, or backing.

 Archaeology

 Two notable ancient structures were located in Tasil, near the residence of the sheikh ("local chief.")
 They stood adjacent to each other and were known as "Jama'ah" and "Medany."
 The Jama'ah served as a mosque with an interior area of 53 x 40 feet and a roof supported by four square pillars.
 While the mosque appears to be of Islamic construction, it was possibly built on the site of an ancient synagogue or church.
 It had a courtyard to its east that measured 53 x 37 feet and was enclosed by basalt walls.
 In the southwestern corner of the mosque stood the ruined Medany tower which had a height of 20 feet and was supported by three columns.

 In the fields west of Tsil lay numerous dolmens, although most of them are collapsed or ruined.